Birth Injury Lawyer | Cerebral Palsy Malpractice Lawsuits

 The birth canal is very narrow, so narrow that, even with extremely premature newborns that weigh than two pounds, mothers still have to push hard and doctors sometimes still have to use an episiotomy to cut part of the vaginal wall to let the baby out.

-Thus, newborns of all sizes — and particularly macrosomic (unusually large) babies — can get stuck at the shoulders during birth, with the shoulder catching on the mother’s pelvic bone, even if they’re head-down and not in the breech position (bottom-down).
+Thus, newborns of all sizes — and particularly macrosomic babies — can get stuck at the shoulders during birth, with the shoulder catching on the mother’s pelvic bone, even if they’re head-down and not in the breech position.
 Prolonged labor, premature rupture of membranes, and unusual birth positions can make dystocia more likely.
-It’s a common problem, one that doctors are specifically trained to handle, like with manual techniques including the McRoberts maneuver (pulling the mother’s legs towards her abdomen) and Wood’s Corkscrew (rotating the baby’s shoulders), with the use of tools, like forceps and ventouse (vacuums), or with the administration of medicines like oxytocin to induce labor.
+These sort of birth complications are common, and so doctors are specifically trained to handle them.
+Some techniques involve manipulations, like the McRoberts maneuver (pulling the mother’s legs towards her abdomen) and Wood’s Corkscrew (rotating the baby’s shoulders), and other techniques involve medical tools, like forceps and ventouse (vacuums).
+Sometimes, medicines like oxytocin are administered to induce labor.
 In certain circumstances, an emergency c-section is warranted, even though the baby has already presented in part.

 In the context of a shoulder dystocia, medical malpractice takes one of two forms.
-First, if the appropriate maneuvers and techniques are used, but not fast enough, then — like with undiagonsed fetal distress — the baby can be deprived of oxygen and suffer brain damage.
-Second, if the delivering doctor uses improper techniques (like yanking or pulling on the baby’s head or otherwise applying force to the neck), or applies them negligently, then the baby can be injured.
+First, if the appropriate maneuvers and techniques are used, but not fast enough, then the baby can be deprived of oxygen and suffer brain damage.
+Second, if the delivering doctor uses improper techniques (like yanking or pulling on the baby’s head or otherwise applying force to the neck), then the baby can be injured.
+These includes can include fractures of the clavicle, humerus, and even the spinal cord or vertebrae.

 Learn more about Erb’s Palsy and Shoulder Dystocia.

-3. Improper Management Of Pregnancy, Such As High-Risk Pregnancies Involving Pre-Eclampsia or Placenta Previa
+3. Negligent Management Of High-Risk Pregnancies Involving Pre-Eclampsia or Placenta Previa

 The third most common form of birth malpractice relates to the management of the pregnancy prior to the actual delivery.
 Pregnancy induces a significant stress on the mother’s body, sometimes causing serious complications like pre-eclampsia or HELLP syndrome (an acronym for Hemolysis, Elevated Liver enzymes, and Low Platelet count).
 Other times, mothers have pre-existing conditions like diabetes or develop gestational diabetes in the course of the pregnancy.
 Other times, complications related to the flow of nutrients through the umbilical cord to the baby develop, like placenta previa or twin-to-twin transfusion syndrome.